Highest Recorded Wind Speed In The Us

 Analyzing wind data also reveals significant regional variations in wind patterns.
 Some areas, such as the Great Plains and the coastal regions, are naturally windier than others.
 These areas are exposed to strong prevailing winds and are more likely to experience high wind events.
 Other areas, such as mountainous regions, may experience localized areas of very high wind speeds due to topographic effects.

 Understanding these regional variations is crucial for developing effective strategies for mitigating the impact of high winds.
-Building codes, for example, should take into account the local wind conditions and ensure that structures are designed to withstand the expected wind loads.
+Building codes, for example, should take into account the local wind conditions and check that structures are designed to withstand the expected wind loads.

 Expert Advice: Preparing for and Mitigating the Impact of High Winds